jamesshore/simplebuild-jshint/README.md

 * `success()`: a function to call if the code validates successfully.

 * `failure(message)`: a function to call if the code does not validate successfully.
-In this case, a simple error message is provided in the `message` parameter and detailed error messages are written to stdout.
+A simple error message is provided in the `message` parameter, but detailed error messages are written to stdout.

 ## Examples